Members' benefit of the month

 Linking effectively with local faculties of solicitors is key to ensuring that the Society, your Council members and office bearers within the Society listen to members' views, give information to the profession about the Society's work and do the best possible job of representing members' interests.

 This section of the website provides a fixed point of reference for all faculties and a source of updated information about matters of interest, including free or low cost CPD available from the Society via the faculty network.

-President Eilidh Wiseman and Vice President Graham Matthews took up office on 31 May 2016, and this is year 3 of a wider 3 year rolling cycle of visits whereby within that 3 year period, all faculties will have had the offer of a visit to their area.
+President Eilidh Wiseman and Vice President Graham Matthews took up office on 31 May 2016.
+2016 was year 3 of a wider 3 year rolling cycle of visits whereby within that 3 year period, all faculties will have had the offer of a visit to their area.

 Future visits will to be worked out so as to continue to ensure fair coverage across the country and crucially, not to clash with important local events as well as fitting in between the President and Vice President’s other engagements.

 If you would like to keep in touch with the planning of these visits or if your faculty would particularly like a visit please contact Laura Malcolm.

 In the first quarter of the 2016-17 practice year, and before the turn of the calendar year, President Eilidh Wiseman visited Ayr, the GBA, Dundee, Portree, Dingwall, Elgin and Banff.